andrew/ultimate-awesome/README.md

 - [awesome-ethereum-finance](https://github.com/manifoldfinance/awesome-ethereum-finance) - Ethereum  cutting edge applications, protocols, cryptography, systems and more.
 - [awesome-side-channel-attack](https://github.com/phonchi/awesome-side-channel-attack) - A curated list of awesome side-channel attack resources.
 - [awesome-spacemacs](https://github.com/rajasegar/awesome-spacemacs) - A collection of awesome Spacemacs resources.
-- [Awesome-Multimodal-Reasoning](https://github.com/Video-R1/Awesome-Multimodal-Reasoning) - Collections of Papers and Projects for Multimodal Reasoning.
 - [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
+- [awesome-game-engines](https://github.com/ChessMax/awesome-game-engines) - The list of awesome game engines for everything😎.
 - [awesome-context-engineering](https://github.com/jihoo-kim/awesome-context-engineering) - A curated list of awesome open-source libraries for context engineering (Long-term memory, MCP: Model Context Protocol, Prompt/RAG Compression, Multi-Agent).
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.